Nick-Sullivan/Nick-Sullivan.github.io/browser/src/data/blog/21hygiene.md

 # Hygiene

 These are non-negotiable minimum criteria.
 They include requirements such as being able to speak English, not being a jerk, and maintaining basic hygiene (hence the name).
-Exceeding these minimums isn't crucial; the best leetcoder isn't necessarily the best software engineer.
+Maximising these criteria isn't crucial; the best leetcoder isn't necessarily the best software engineer.
 A top leetcoder might spend a lot of time on coding challenges, while a great software engineer focuses on building excellent software.

 # Nice-to-have's